K1ng-T0ast/can-of-books-fe/README.md

 ## Change Log
 <!-- Use this area to document the iterative changes made to your application as each feature is successfully implemented.
 Use time stamps.
 Here's an example:
+04-24-2023 - Application now has a functioning express server with custom MongoDB database and using Mongoose for data formatting.
 01-01-2001 4:59pm - Application now has a fully-functional express server, with a GET route for the location resource. -->

 ## Estimates